Papop-San/Sentiment-Analysis/README.md

-# entiment Analysis of Thai Viewers  on YouTube
+# Sentiment Analysis of Thai Viewers  on YouTube
 #Template